 Your work will be supported by a sound design technician and theatre manager with responsibility for lighting.

 You will have access to the Dance Studio with specialist sprung floor.

 The Library has an extensive Performing Arts collection including play texts and drama theory books.
-One of the Librarians is also a subject specialist.

 You will have access to the Digital Theatre Plus online archive which contains a wide range of filmed versions of recent West End and International plays and musicals.

 Theatre trips and workshops are an essential part of this course and are compulsory.
 You will need to be committed, inventive and open to new forms and styles of theatre.

 Costs may vary from a theatre trip to London costing approximately £60 to a local production costing £10.